-10.2 Executing Reports
+13.2 Executing Reports

 There are several ways to execute reports.
-LISTSERV Maestro can produce quick reports that are instantly viewable on the screen from the Test Report tab on the Job Details screen (see Section 7.3 Running Test Reports for more information) and from the Reports tab on the Delivered Jobs Details screen (see Section 9.3 Delivered Job Reports for more information).
-LISTSERV Maestro can also produce reports from the Tracking Reports screen as described in Section 10 Tracking Statistics and Reports.
+LISTSERV Maestro can produce quick reports that are instantly viewable on the screen from the Test Report tab on the Job Details screen (see Section 9.2 Running Test Reports for more information) and from the Reports tab on the Completed Job Details screen (see Section 12.5 Completed Jobs Reports for more information).
+LISTSERV Maestro can also produce reports from the Tracking Reports screen and Reports menu as described at the beginning of Section 13 Tracking Statistics and Reports.

-Each of the four basic types of reports, Event distribution over time, Sum of events, Recipient details, and Event details, has its own unique appearance.
-Each report type also has its own set of options for viewing, downloading, manipulating, and editing.
+Each report type has its own unique appearance, and its own set of options for viewing, downloading, manipulating, and editing.
 These options are represented by four icons located at the bottom right side of each report.
 Clicking on an icons lets you access the options for each report type.
 The icon currently in use will have a highlighted border around it.
 Icons that are not available for a particular report type will appear grayed out and will not be clickable.

-Table 6 Report Icons
+Table 13-1 Report Icons